kaleidos-ventures/taiga-blog/content/2021-10-03_why_open_source.md

  ![Why Taiga](/images/2021-10-04_why_open_source/2021-10-04_whytaiga.jpg)
- *Taiga 6 scrum and kanban screenshots*
+ *Taiga 6 scrum and kanban screenshots.*

  A lot has been gained in the open source world because, not so long ago, **the ability of the communities of developers to build high quality, inclusive and open source** technologies was underestimated.
 This recent change in the mindset of companies and its users means not only a very important technological transformation but also a very positive social impact.
 We should leverage the changing current and support it as much as possible.